Helena2007/Point_Transformer_v3/README.md

 # Point Transformer V3
+This repository is based on the original implementation from: https://github.com/Pointcept/PointTransformerV3 All credit goes to the original authors.
+This version is maintained for study and experimentation purposes.

 Implementation of the paper **_Point Transformer V3: Simpler, Faster, Stronger_**
 <div align='left'>
 <img src="assets/teaser.png" alt="teaser" width="800" />